 Austria's Membership in International Organizations

 Austrian leaders emphasize the country's role as both an East-West hub and a moderator between industrialized and developing countries.
 Austria hosts the International Atomic Energy Agency and several other UN bodies, the Organization of Petroleum Exporting Countries, and the Organization for Security and Cooperation in Europe (OSCE).
 Austria and the United States belong to a number of the same international organizations, including the United Nations, OSCE, Organization for Economic Cooperation and Development, Euro-Atlantic Partnership Council, International Monetary Fund, World Bank, and World Trade Organization.
 Austria also is an observer to the Organization of American States.
-Austria currently serves in the UN Human Rights Council and is on the Executive Board of UNESCO.
+Austria currently serves in the UN Human Rights Council (until December 31, 2014) and is on the Executive Board of UNESCO.

 Austria maintains an embassy in the United States at 3524 International Court, NW, Washington, DC 20008 (tel.
 202-895-6700).
 It also maintains Consulates General in Los Angeles and New York and additional trade promotion offices in Atlanta and Chicago.

 More information about Austria is available from the Department of State and other sources, some of which are listed here: